The importance of multilingualism in schools

-Migrant children bring a multitude of languages and language skills to the classroom.
-This is a potential asset to the individual, schools and society at large.
-Linguistic diversity raises the issue of how schools can make best use of this potential.
+Across the EU, migrant children bring a multitude of new languages and their language skills to the classroom.
+This is a potential asset to the individual, to schools and society.

-The Commission has worked together with the EU countries to identify successful strategies for language learning in multilingual settings and to facilitate the sharing of good practices in the field.
-The results of this collaboration and of a comprehensive literature review on the topic, have resulted in a report entitled Language teaching and learning in multilingual classrooms.
+The Commission is working together with the EU Member States to identify successful strategies for language learning in multilingual settings and to facilitate the sharing of best practices in the field.
+The results of this collaboration and of comprehensive studies on this topic are contained within the Commission report – Language teaching and learning in multilingual classrooms.

 What are the next steps?

 The Erasmus+ programme offers new opportunities, such as policy experimentation and large-scale partnerships, to develop new strategies for language teaching and learning in multilingual classrooms.

 Resources and support for teachers working with pupils of different nationalities in the classroom will be developed as part of the Commission’s wider strategy for the teaching professions.